LOVE ASTEROIDS

 fluid, mystical passion

-Eros in Pisces dissolves the edge between bodies.
-Your erotic life is fluid, mystical, imaginal, and often most alive in dream and fantasy as much as in physical contact.
-The shadow is erotic escape: desire becomes a way out of the ordinary life instead of a way into it.
+Eros in Pisces is fluid, mystical, imaginal, and often alive in dream and fantasy as much as in physical contact.
+Desire may blur the edge between bodies, stories, and longings.
+The shadow is erotic escape, where desire becomes a way out of ordinary life instead of a way into it.
 The work is to let the mystical and the daily share a body.

 Read the full guide →